bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/mining.md

 ## Reward

-Miner account information is stored inside every block.
-In bitmark.
-A mining reward is not given to a miner when the block is mined; instead, the reward is given to a miner when transactions in the miner's block are transferred.
-The miner is rewarded 0.001 LTC for every transfer of a digital asset, which means if a miner mines a block with popular digital assets, they gets more rewards.
+Miner account information is stored inside each block.
+However, on the Bitmark blockchain, a mining reward is not given to a miner when the block is mined; instead, the reward is given to a miner when transactions in the miner's block are transferred.
+The miner is rewarded 0.001 LTC for every transfer of a digital asset, which means if a miner mines a block with popular digital assets, they get more rewards.

 For example, miner A mines block number 1000, and this block contains a digital asset.
 After some period of time, the owner of the digital asset transfers the asset to another account.
-Once the transaction has been put into blockchain, miner A receives a mining fee of 0.001 LTC.
+Once the transfer record has been put into the blockchain, miner A receives a mining fee of 0.001 LTC.
 If the new owner of that digital asset transfer again, then miner A is rewarded an additional 0.001 LTC.